Just what the doctor ordered for Wairoa: A triple-header at the rugby

 The clubs are long-time Hawke’s Bay affiliated entities with dispensation to play in the Poverty Bay competitions.

-Poverty Bay Rugby Union (PBRU) chief executive Ray Noble said that with grandstand redevelopment taking place at regular finals venue Rugby Park in Gisborne, a decision was made for top-seeded qualifiers to have the right to home finals, and on Monday discussions were taking place to decide if the unique Wairoa treble could see if the finals could be played at the single venue of Lambton Square, instead of the Tapuae and Athletic home grounds.
+Poverty Bay Rugby Union (PBRU) chief executive Ray Noble said that with grandstand redevelopment taking place at regular finals venue Rugby Park in Gisborne, a decision was made for top-seeded qualifiers to have the right to home finals.

+Early on Monday afternoon, he announced Tapuae will play Gisborne YMP in both the women’s and premier Lee Brothers Trophy finals at Lambton Square, at 12.30pm and 2.30pm respectively, and Athletic will play Nuhaka in the senior Lew Patterson Cup final at Athletic Park, starting at 1pm.

 He had spent 10 weeks on the sideline after fracturing the tibia in his left leg 65 minutes into the first-round match against YMP, but was back on the field at fullback for a pre-planned 60 minutes just in time for the business end of the season.